 Some potential complications that can occur with a congenital heart defect include:

 - Congestive heart failure.
 This serious complication may develop in babies who have a significant heart defect.
 Signs of congestive heart failure include rapid breathing, often with gasping breaths, and poor weight gain.

 - Slower growth and development.
 Children with more-serious congenital heart defects often develop and grow more slowly than do children who don't have heart defects.
 They may be smaller than other children of the same age and, if the nervous system has been affected, may learn to walk and talk later than other children.

 - Heart rhythm problems.
 Heart rhythm problems (arrhythmias) can be caused by a congenital heart defect or from scarring that forms after surgery to correct a congenital heart defect.

 - Cyanosis.
-If your child's heart defect causes oxygen-rich and oxygen-poor blood to mix in his or her heart, your child may develop a grayish-blue skin color, a condition called cyanosis.
+If your child's heart defect causes oxygen-poor blood to mix with oxygen-rich blood in his or her heart, your child may develop a grayish-blue skin color, a condition called cyanosis.

 - Emotional issues.
 Some children with congenital heart defects may feel insecure or develop emotional problems because of their size, activity restrictions or learning difficulties.
 Talk to your child's doctor if you're concerned about your child's moods.